 Dinner

 New Holland Brewing - The Knickerbocker is an excellent choice for your day-two dinner.
 In addition to offering a broad menu of artisanal and locally sourced food, a full line of craft beer and spirits, and multiple options for group seating, it sits in the midst of downtown’s Bridge Street Entertainment District.
-After dinner, your group can shop for Grand Rapids and Michigan-made products at the Bridge Street Market, and browse locally owned Cellar Bird Books, both just steps away from New Holland.
+After dinner, your group can shop for Grand Rapids and Michigan-made products at Bridge Street Market, browse locally owned Cellar Bird Books, go bowling at retro-themed Clique Lanes or enjoy a nightcap at 10+ bars, all just steps away from New Holland.

 Join Tours Around Michigan for a guided tour of the Meyer May House, a house designed by Frank LLoyd Wright.